EpicBrainUser/python-booklet/python_booklet.typ

 #note(
   title: [Mutability of data types],
   content: [Some data types like lists and dictionaries are mutable, and this makes sense, if you change the object (like appending a value to a list) it actually changes the value.
 However this isn't fully true with all data types.
-Here's a list of mutable and immutable objects:\
+Here's a list of mutable and #gls("imu") #glspl("obj"):\
-*Immutable*
+*#Gls("imu")*
 - Strings
 - Integers
 - Floats